an-anurag/learn-python/complete_python_notes.md

 1. Inner classes:

+1. class decorator
+    1. implement __init__
+    1. implement __call__

 1. nested methods

 1. Meta classes
+    1. They allow customization of class instantiation.
+    1. Metaclasses are sometimes referred to as class factories.
+    1. When defining a class and no metaclass is defined the default type metaclass will be used
+    1. the type of any new-style class is type.
+    1. The type of the built-in classes you are familiar with is also type:
+    1. For that matter, the type of type is type as well (yes, really):
+    1. type is a metaclass, of which classes are instances
+    1. In the above case:
+        1. x is an instance of class Foo.
+        1. Foo is an instance of the type metaclass.
+        1. type is also an instance of the type metaclass, so it is an instance of itself.

+    1. Creation
+        1. one
+            1. using separate class
+            1. implement __new__ with cls, name, base, dct
+            1. call super().__new__(cls, name, bases, dct)
+            1. add this newly created metaclass via `metaclass=` kwarg
+        1. two
+            1. Inheriting class that has already passed in `metaclass=` kwarg
+    1. singletons using meta

+1. Dynamic creation of classes
+    1. The built-in type() function, when passed one argument, returns the type of an object.
+For new-style classes
+    1. You can also call type() with three arguments—type(<name>, <bases>, <dct>):
+        1. <name> specifies the class name.
+This becomes the __name__ attribute of the class.
+        1. <bases> specifies a tuple of the base classes from which the class inherits.
+This becomes the __bases__ attribute of the class.
+        1. <dct> specifies a namespace dictionary containing definitions for the class body.
+This becomes the __dict__ attribute of the class.
+    1. Calling type() in this manner creates a new instance of the type metaclass.
+In other words, it dynamically creates a new class.

 1. Garbage collection
+    1. module gc

 1. Destructors
+    1. Like Destructor is counter-part of a Constructor, function __del__ is the counter-part of function __new__.
+Because __new__ is the function which creates the object.
+    1. __del__ method is called for any object when the reference count for that object becomes zero.
+    1. As reference counting is performed, hence it is not necessary that for an object __del__ method will be called if it goes out of scope.
+The destructor method will only be called when the reference count becomes zero.
+    1. Exception in __init__ method

 ### Object Relationships (Passing members of one class to another class)